+3.4.2 Managers

-[3.4.2] Managers: These control the RIS applications, e.g. waterway managers of the competent authority, traffic control managers, managers of search and rescue services, ship owners and cargo shippers.
+These control the RIS applications, e.g. waterway managers of the competent authority, traffic control managers, managers of search and rescue services, ship owners, and cargo shippers.
 They define requirements for applications with more detailed and accurate descriptions of the services and the functions, regarding local interaction or aspects of man/machine interface.

-The managers that can be seen as relevant in the context of RIS, are presented in Table 2, "Manager stakeholder roles".3
+The following managers can be seen as relevant in the context of RIS: